 ZIO-101 or darinaparsin (ZinaparTM) is an anti-mitochondrial (organic arsenic) compound covered by issued patents and pending patent applications in the U.S. and in foreign countries.
-A form of commercially available inorganic arsenic (arsenic trioxide [Trisenox ®] or "ATO") has been approved in the United States and the European Union and Japan for the treatment of acute promyelocytic leukemia, a precancerous condition.
+A form of commercially available inorganic arsenic (arsenic trioxide [Trisenox ®] or "ATO") has been approved in the United States, the European Union and Japan for the treatment of acute promyelocytic leukemia, a precancerous condition.
 In the United States, ATO is on the compendia listing for the therapy of multiple myeloma, and has been studied for the treatment of various other cancers.
 Nevertheless, ATO has been shown to be toxic to the heart, liver, and brain, which limits its use as an anti-cancer agent.
 ATO carries a "black box" warning for ECG abnormalities since arsenic trioxide has been shown to cause QT interval prolongation and complete atrioventricular block.
 QT prolongation can lead to a torsade de pointes-type ventricular arrhythmia, which can be fatal.
 Inorganic arsenic has also been shown to cause cancer of the skin and lung in humans.
 The toxicity of arsenic is generally correlated to its accumulation in organs and tissues.
 Our preclinical and clinical studies to date have demonstrated that darinaparsin is considerably less toxic than ATO, particularly with regard to cardiac toxicity.
 In vitro testing of darinaparsin using the National Cancer Institute's human cancer cell panel demonstrated activity against a series of tumor cell lines including lung, colon, brain, melanoma, ovarian, and kidney cancer.
 Moderate activity was shown against breast and prostate cancer tumor cell lines.
 In addition to solid tumors, in vitro testing in both the National Cancer Institute's cancer cell panel and in vivo testing in a leukemia animal model demonstrated substantial activity against hematological cancers (cancers of the blood and blood-forming tissues) such as leukemia, lymphoma, myelodysplastic syndromes, and multiple myeloma.
-Results indicate significant activity against the HuT 78 cutaneous T-cell lymphoma, the NK-G2MI natural killercell NHL, KARPAS-299 T-cell NHL, SU-DHL-8 B-cell NHL, SU-DHL-10 B-cell NHL and SU-DHL-16 B-cell NHL cell lines.
-Preclinical studies have also established anti-angiogenic properties of darinaparsin and provided support for the development of an oral capsule form of the drug, and established synergy of darinaparsin in combination with other approved anti-cancer agents.
+Results indicate significant activity against the HuT 78 cutaneous T-cell lymphoma, the NK-G2MI natural killer-cell NHL, KARPAS-299 Tcell NHL, SU-DHL-8 B-cell NHL, SU-DHL-10 B-cell NHL and SU-DHL-16 B-cell NHL cell lines.
+Preclinical studies have also established antiangiogenic properties of darinaparsin and provided support for the development of an oral form of the drug, and established synergy of darinaparsin in combination with other approved anti-cancer agents.

 Phase I testing of the intravenous (IV) form of darinaparsin in solid tumors and hematological cancers was completed and we reported clinical activity and, importantly, a safety profile from these studies as predicted by preclinical results.
 We subsequently completed Phase II studies in advanced myeloma, primary liver cancer and in certain other hematological cancers.
-In addition, we have re-opened Phase I study with an oral capsule form.
+In addition, we have re-opened Phase I study with an oral form.
 At the May 2009 annual meeting of the American Society of Clinical Oncology, we reported favorable results from the trial with IV-administered darinaparsin in lymphoma, particularly peripheral T-cell lymphoma.
 We have established a Phase I protocol to study darinaparsin with the combination treatment regimen called "CHOP", which is standard of care for front-line peripheral T-cell lymphoma ("PTCL").
-With the requisite financial resources, we would intend to follow this Phase I trial into a pivotal trial in the same setting.
+With the requisite financial resources, we would intend to follow this Phase I trial into a pivotal trial as determined by trial data.
+Orphan Drug Designation was recently obtained in the United States for the treatment of peripheral T-cell lymphoma and the Japan Patent Office issued a patent with claims covering pharmaceutical composition.